-Getting behind in paying your real property taxes in Massachusetts can lead to a tax sale, where the collector will sell your home.
+Getting behind in paying your real property taxes in Massachusetts can lead to a tax sale, where the collector will sell your home at auction.
 (Mass.
 Gen. Laws ch.
 60, § 43).
-In some circumstances, the city or town may "take" the property rather than holding a sale.
+But in some circumstances, the city or town may "take" the property rather than holding a sale.
 (Mass.
 Gen. Laws ch.
 60, § 53).

 Before a tax sale, the collector must publish notice of the sale in a newspaper.
 (Mass.
 Gen. Laws ch.
 60, § 40).
 The collector must also post the notice in two or more public places 14 days before the sale.
 (Mass.
 Gen. Laws ch.
 60, § 42).

-At the sale, the property is sold for the owed amount of taxes, interest, and charges.
+At the sale, the property (or the smallest undivided part of the land which a purchaser is willing to take for the amount of taxes, interest, and charges due) is sold for the owed amount of taxes, interest, and charges.
 (Mass.
 Gen. Laws ch.
 60, § 43).
 After the sale, the purchaser gets a deed to the property, subject to the right of redemption (see below).
 (Mass.
 Gen. Laws ch.
 60, § 45, Mass.
 Gen. Laws ch.
 60, § 64).

-Before a taking, the collector must serve you a notice or publish it, and post the notice in two or more public places.
+Before a taking, the collector must give you 14-day advance notice by serving it on you or publishing it and post the notice in two or more public places.
 (Mass.
 Gen. Laws ch.
 60, § 53).
 The city or town then gets title to the property, subject to your right of redemption.
 (Mass.
 Gen. Laws ch.
 60, § 64).

 Under Massachusetts law, the purchaser who bought the home at the tax sale (or the city or town) generally must wait six months following the sale or taking before starting a foreclosure to eliminate your right of redemption.
+But you don't get a redemption period if the home is abandoned or the redemption amount exceeds the property's assessed value.
 (Mass.
 Gen. Laws ch.
 60, § 65).

-To eliminate the right of redemption, the purchaser, city, or town can file a petition (a lawsuit) with the Massachusetts land court.
+To eliminate the right of redemption, the purchaser, city, or town files a petition (a lawsuit) with the Massachusetts land court and the court enters a judgment foreclosing your redemption rights.
 (Mass.
 Gen. Laws ch.
 60, § 65).
-In most cases, you can redeem your home up until the purchaser, city, or town files its petition for foreclosure or the date set by the land court if you make an offer to redeem in an answer to the petition.
+Under Massachusetts law, you can redeem your home up until the purchaser, city, or town files its petition for foreclosure or the date set by the land court if you make an offer to redeem in an answer to the petition.
 (Mass.
 Gen. Laws ch.
 60, §§ 62, 68).
-(Learn more about the right of redemption after a Massachusetts tax sale or taking in Getting Your Home Back After a Property Tax Sale in Massachusetts.)
+You might be able to redeem up until the court officially forecloses the right of redemption; talk to a lawyer to learn more.